Popeye09/unique-file-lister/README.md

 ## CI/CD

 The project uses GitHub Actions for continuous integration.
 The workflow:
-- Runs tests on every push or pull request.
+- Runs tests on every push.
-- Ensures code quality and build stability.
+- Tests code readability.

+_Note that it takes a lot of to satisfy super-linter_

 See `.github/workflows` for details.